 Not looking after myself whether by socializing, eating good foods or having enough exercise outside does affect my mental health.

 I know I have the power to change this – however when I have to get work out the door other things are abandoned – and the first to go is always the very good stuff – my health.
-It is much easier to throw something in the microwave, and put off seeing friends, or spend time with family or exercising.
+It is much easier to throw something in the microwave, put off seeing friends, or spend time with family or exercising.
 Again I answer my own questions.

 After each Camino, my habits had changed for a while and then slowly the older not so good habits came back.
 I think I could well be the type of person that could do with walking the Camino de Santiago for a month every year.